Course Outline

 Machine Translated

-Elena is an excellent trainer - she has extensive knowledge and presents it in a very clear and accessible manner, providing numerous practical examples drawn from her vast experience.
-I appreciated the balance between the lecture portion and the practical exercises - the abundance of exercises allowed for better contextualization of the acquired knowledge and skills and helped verify whether we had correctly understood the content.
-The verification after each exercise also allowed for asking questions and resolving doubts in real-time.
-Elena has a very pleasant, positive energy; her approach to conducting the training encouraged both work and attentive listening.
-She maintains excellent contact with the participants.
+Elena is an excellent trainer - vast knowledge, a very clear and accessible way of conveying it, many practical examples drawn from extensive experience.
+I liked the balance between the theoretical part and the practical one - a large number of exercises allowed for better contextualization of the acquired knowledge/skills and verification of whether we correctly understood the content.
+Verification after each exercise also allowed us to ask questions and dispel doubts on the go.
+Elena has a very positive energy, her training style encouraged engagement and listening.
+She had a great connection with the participants.

 Sonia Brandt - Atos Global Delivery Center Polska Sp.
 Z o.o.
 Sp.
 K